yebelosa/New-project-example/README.md

 * **We're always ready to deploy** by leaving the wiring up of the object for last or by using feature flags, so we get all the benefits of continuous integration (no need for feature branches)
 * **Swarming on stories** so that different pairs can easily work on the same story at the same time to complete it quicker
 * **Good monolith** with clear use cases that you can split in microservices later one, once you've learnt more about them

+Of course, it comes at a cost:
+* **Perceived duplication of code**.
+Entities might be represented differently when used in business logic, when dealing with the database and when presenting them in a json format.
+You might feel like you're duplicating code, but you're actually favouring _decoupling over DRY_
+* **You need interesting business logic** to "justify" the structure.
+If all you do in your use case is a one-line method to read or save from a database, then maybe you can get away with something simpler

+**TODO add picture of the recap**

 ***